 If information about a resource is not present in the output file, SRMD assumes that the action on the resource has timed out.
-A nonzero value for the resource_status field is considered an error.
+A nonzero value for the resource\status field is considered an error.

-If the executable requires more information to perform the action on the resource, the information must be stored in the CDB in the local machine.
-The executables can use CDB commands to extract information about the resource.
+If the executable requires more information to perform the action on the resource, the information must be stored in the cluster database (CDB) in the local machine.
+The executables can use cluster database commands to extract information about the resource.